TusharQ15/TusharQ15/README.md

 # Hi, I'm Tushar

-BSc Computer Science student from Mumbai, focused on learning backend and web development with Python and Flask.
+BSc Computer Science student, focused on learning backend and web development with Python and Flask.

 ## What I'm working on